szjani/predaddy/README.md

 // you can use any ObservableTransactionManager implementation, see trf4php
 $transactionManager = new DoctrineTransactionManager($entityManager);

-/* $domainEventBus should be synchronized to transaction, so you should use Mf4PhpMessageBus with the same TransactionManager which is used in the command bus.
+/* Event bus should be synchronized to transactions, so you should use it with the same TransactionManager which is used in the command bus.
-The following setup provide you annotation based event listening. */
+The following setup provide you an annotation based message listening. */

-$funcHandlerDescFactory = new DefaultFunctionDescriptorFactory();
+// configure event bus
-$messageHandlerDescFactory = new AnnotatedMessageHandlerDescriptorFactory($funcHandlerDescFactory);
+$eventFuncHandlerDescFactory = new EventFunctionDescriptorFactory();
-$dispatcher = new TransactedMemoryMessageDispatcher($transactionManager);
+$eventHandlerDescFactory = new AnnotatedMessageHandlerDescriptorFactory($eventFuncHandlerDescFactory);
-$domainEventBus = new Mf4PhpMessageBus('domain-bus', $messageHandlerDescFactory, $funcHandlerDescFactory, $dispatcher);
+$domainEventBus = new EventBus('domain-event-bus', $eventHandlerDescFactory, $eventFuncHandlerDescFactory, $transactionManager);

 // use the configured $domainEventBus in all aggregate root AggregateRoot::setEventBus($domainEventBus);

+// register the event handlers
 $domainEventBus->register(new UserEventHandler());

+// configure command bus
+$commandFuncHandlerDescFactory = new CommandFunctionDescriptorFactory();
+$commandHandlerDescFactory = new AnnotatedMessageHandlerDescriptorFactory($commandFuncHandlerDescFactory);
-$commandBus = new AnnotationBasedCommandBus('default-command-bus', $transactionManager);
+$commandBus = new CommandBus('command-bus', $commandHandlerDescFactory, $commandFuncHandlerDescFactory, $transactionManager);

+// register the command handlers
 $commandBus->register(new UserCommandHandler());
 ```